-“This document outlines the Privacy (‘Policy’) of Managed Accounts Holdings Ltd ACN 128316441 Limited and all related entities (Collectively referred to as ‘Group’ or ‘MGP’).
+“This document outlines the Privacy (‘Policy’) of Xplore Wealth Ltd ACN 128316441 Limited and all related entities (Collectively referred to as ‘Group’ or ‘Xplore’).

 Personal information is defined in law as “information or an opinion about an identified individual or an individual who is reasonably identifiable, whether the information or opinion is true or not, and whether the information or opinion is recorded in material form or not”.
 Examples include an individual’s name, address, contact number and email address.